Dyadic Data Analysis with R

 - Alternative Dyadic Designs · Alternative Dyadic Models

-The workshop runs Monday-Thursday from 9-5 and Friday from 9-12.
-A light continental breakfast is provided every morning, and the cost includes a closing group lunch on Friday from 12:00-1:00pm.
+The workshop runs Monday-Thursday from 9-5 (with individual consultations available from 3:30-5:00) and Friday from 9-12.
+A light continental breakfast is provided every morning, and the cost includes a closing group lunch on Friday from 12:00-1:00 pm.